 Each of the Marella Discovery 2 cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Marella Discovery 2 staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Legend of the Seas / TUI Discovery 2 / Marella Discovery 2 cruise ship deck plan has a total of 915 staterooms for 1832 passengers (max capacity is 2198 guests), served by 730 crew/staff.
+Legend of the Seas / TUI Discovery 2 / Marella Discovery 2 cruise ship deck plan shows a total of 915 staterooms for 1832 passengers (max capacity is 2198 guests) served by 730 crew/staff.
 The boat has 11 decks (10 passenger-accessible, 5 with cabins), 8 restaurants, 8 lounges and bars, 2 swimming pools, 4 Jacuzzis (outdoor whirlpool hot tubs), 9 elevators.
 Of all onboard dining venues, 4 serve breakfast, 7 serve lunch, 7 serve dinner and 2 are at a fee (additional surcharge pp) with a variety of themed cuisine specialties.

 Legend Of The Seas deck plan changes 2013 refurbishment review

 The ship's last Royal Caribbean drydock refurbishment was in 2013 (January-February) done in Singapore.
 The project was among industry's most expensive ones - at the immense cost of USD 50 million.
 The list of deck plan changes after the refit included